DylanLRPollock/Monkey-Head-Project/README.md

 project root and the JSON profiles found under `config/pygpt_net/`.
 You can add your own YAML files in `config/` to override default behaviors, define hardware profiles, or enable experimental modules.
-After editing a configuration file, restart the system with `python run.py` or `docker-compose restart` to apply the changes.
+After editing a configuration file, restart the system with `python run.py` (or `python run.py --cli` for command-line mode) or `docker-compose restart` to apply the changes.

 ### Sample Configuration Snippet